dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

 ### Install Karavictl

-Follow the instructions available in CSM Authorization for [Installing karavictl](../../../../authorization/deployment/helm/#install-karavictl).
+Follow the instructions available in CSM Authorization for [Installing karavictl](../../../helm/modules/authorization/#install-karavictl).

-### Configuring the CSM Authorization Proxy Server
+### Configure the CSM Authorization Proxy Server

-Follow the instructions available in CSM Authorization for [Configuring the CSM Authorization Proxy Server](../../../../authorization/configuration/proxy-server/#configuring-the-csm-authorization-proxy-server).
+Follow the instructions available in CSM Authorization for [Configuring the CSM Authorization Proxy Server](../../../helm/modules/authorization/#configuring-the-csm-authorization-proxy-server).

-### Configuring a Dell CSI Driver with CSM Authorization
+### Configure a Dell CSI Driver with CSM Authorization

-Follow the instructions available in CSM Authorization for [Configuring a Dell CSI Driver with CSM for Authorization](../../../../authorization/configuration/#configuring-a-dell-csi-driver-with-csm-for-authorization).
+Follow the instructions available in CSM Authorization for [Configuring a Dell CSI Driver with CSM for Authorization](../../../helm/modules/authorization/#configuring-a-dell-csi-driver-with-csm-for-authorization).